-The Executive Board has today considered and adopted the Financial Statements of Enesel ApS for the financial year $10~{\rm May}$ - $31~{\rm December}$ 2022.
+The Executive Board and Board of Directors have today considered and adopted the Financial Statements of Langstack ApS for the financial year 1 January - 31 December 2022.

 The Annual Report is prepared in accordance with the Danish Financial Statements Act.